claudioreyesdeveloper/tyros-integrator/features.md

-# SmartBridge - Tyros5 Integrator Features
+# SmartBridge - PSR, Genos & Tyros5 Integrator Features

 ## Overview

-SmartBridge is a comprehensive web-based MIDI control interface for the Yamaha Tyros5 keyboard.
-Built with Next.js 15, React 19, and TypeScript, it provides professional-grade control over all aspects of the Tyros5 through an intuitive, modern interface optimized for both desktop and touch devices.
+SmartBridge is a comprehensive web-based MIDI control interface for the Yamaha PSR, Genos & Tyros5 keyboard.
+Built with Next.js 15, React 19, and TypeScript, it provides professional-grade control over all aspects of the PSR, Genos & Tyros5 through an intuitive, modern interface optimized for both desktop and touch devices.

 ---